logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/key-points-modification-tool/_index.md

 The Key Points Modification tool applies a keypoint detection technique to detect matched objects between baseline images and a target images.

-**Restriction:** Note that the Key Point Modification tool is not currently supported on Linux and macOS.
+{{<restriction>}} Note that the Key Point Modification tool is not currently supported on Linux and macOS.

 -   **[Keypoint object detection](/TA_Automation/Topics/aut_keypoint_detection_method.html)**
 Understanding and configuring a baseline object for use with picture handling actions employing the keypoint object detection technique.